 Complete Monster: General Modula was originally a reasonable, heroic man, but all of the good traits Modula once had withered and died when his former best friend, the King of Galaluna, mistakenly left him for dead.
 Possessing now only a lust for vengeance against his former comrade, and a thirst for conquest, Modula betrayed his homeworld to the Mutradi monsters and slaughtered and enslaved its inhabitants.
 Fearing that only the princess of Galaluna, Illana, can restore the hopes of the planet's people and have them rally against him, Modula sends countless monsters to ravage the planet where she's hiding out.
 It's made clear in the show that the buildings and cities his monsters destroy are not conveniently empty, and at one point Modula goes so far as to send a living bomb capable of wiping out a planet to earth all so he can kill one girl.
 While seemingly stoic on the outside, in actuality Modula is utterly Ax-Crazy and is willing to kill anyone, even his own minions, at the drop of a hat.
 Instances of this can be seen when he smiles as he snaps the neck of a resistance fighter and when he casually vaporizes a minion who had failed him without even getting up from his chair.

 Fan Myopia: It might be justified because of the series' short life span, but fans will make this show out to be CN's only saving grace to outside observers, disregardingtheothergoodshowsonitsline-up and promising to boycott any CN show that appears until the show gets a second season.
 Which will work, right?
 The kicker?
 They tend to also forget Genndy Tartakovsky left CN to work for Sony shortly after the series ended.
 The protest was doomed almost from the beginning.
+The return of the series is now dependent on the amount of funding and support given to Tartakovsky for his future projects, and whether or not an established production crew has interest in making more episodes.
+Now, an adaptation to a less expensive medium is not entirely out of the question.

 He's Just Hiding: Many Galalunians thought this about Edward, as did Lance at first.